-What is dual diagnosis in mental health?
 Dual diagnosis is actually much more common that people initially anticipate.
 When we consider individuals, who are struggling with mental health problems, about 50% of them are prone to abusing drugs or alcohol.
-This is a huge amount of people who are suffering…Read More
+This is a huge amount of people who are suffering with dual diagnosis but might not even…Read More

 Whether your addiction is new or long-term, your main priority should be seeking help.
 The sooner that you can acknowledge that addiction is a problem in your life, the sooner you can get treatment and reverse the negative effects of your addiction.